Data and codes for meta-analysis

-This platform serves as a digital repository for meta-analyses co-authored by researchers at the Institute of Economic Studies, Charles University, Prague.
-Meta-analysis is the quantitative method of research synthesis, originally developed in experimental medicine.
-In economics, meta-analysis is useful for calibrating structural models, correcting for publication bias, and tracing the differences in the results of primary studies to the context in which the results were obtained.
-The papers presented here cover many fields and have been published, for example, in the Review of Economics and Statistics, Journal of the European Economic Association, and Journal of International Economics.
+This platform is a digital repository for meta-analysis methods and applications co-authored by researchers at the Institute of Economic Studies, Charles University, Prague.
+Meta-analysis, the quantitative approach to research synthesis, was originally developed in experimental medicine.
+In economics, it has become a valuable tool for calibrating structural models, correcting publication bias, and linking differences in primary study results to their contextual backgrounds.
+The papers collected here have appeared in journals such as the Review of Economics and Statistics, Journal of the European Economic Association, Journal of Labor Economics, Journal of Political Economy Microeconomics, and Nature Communications.

 Meta-Analysis Instrumental Variable Estimator (MAIVE)